berthelemy/consulting.berthelemy.net/collections/_drafts/2013-12-29-looking-forward-to-2014.md

 ## Cross-fertilisation between academia and corporate

-Wyver Solutions has already been involved in collaborations between academic institutions and corporate learning specialists. we are expecting and hoping to see many more of these.
+Wyver Solutions has already been involved in collaborations between academic institutions and corporate learning specialists.
+We are expecting and hoping to see many more of these.

 Of course, it&#8217;s possible that future collaborations may simply take the form of compliance training delivered via lecture capture systems&#8230; But my hope is that I'll end up with the best parts of both sectors &#8211; delivering high-quality online, scenario-based content combined with active facilitation and deep thinking.